 As mentioned elsewhere on our website, it is very important when considering a triple calendar chronograph to find one in tip-top condition which has been well cared for and properly serviced.
 This is just such an example with each of its functions working perfectly.

 The chronograph function works in the usual way and is started and stopped using the top right hand button.
 It is then reset using the bottom right hand button.

 Please note – it is important not to leave the chronograph timer function running in normal use as this will cause unnecessary wear on the chronograph parts of the movement.

 As expected, the movement of this watch is in first class condition and has been fully overhauled and serviced by our vintage chronograph specialist master watchmaker.
 This involves complete disassembly of the movement to each of its component parts.
-It was then cleaned and closely examined under high magnification, then re-assembled using only the correct Zenith replacement parts where necessary, and specified oils and adjustments as required, before final testing, and calibration.
+It has then been cleaned and closely examined under high magnification, then re-assembled using only the correct Zenith replacement parts where necessary, and specified oils and adjustments as required, before final testing and calibration.

 Following careful timing and calibration, this watch is currently running within +5 seconds per day averaged over 6 positions.
 This is truly outstanding for any watch of this age and this movement also has a 50-hour power reserve when fully wound.
 We are therefore more than pleased to offer 12 months’ warranty on this watch movement*.

 The movement is correctly signed ‘Zenith’ and ‘Swiss Made’, ‘31 Jewels’ and ‘ Chronometer’ with the Calibre No 400 and the movement serial number 51137943.

 *Please note – our 12 months’ warranty is only applicable if the full list price is paid.